 What is Ethereum?

-Ethereum, a distributed open blockchain network was conceptualized by Vitalik Buterin in November 2013.
-The development of a Turing-complete language that allows the development of smart contracts for blockchain and decentralized applications unlike Bitcoin which is non-turing.
+Ethereum, a distributed open Blockchain network was conceptualized by Vitalik Buterin in November 2013.
+The development of a Turing-complete language that allows the development of smart contracts for blockchain and decentralized applications, unlike Bitcoin which is non-touring.
 The “Ether” is the cryptocurrency of Ethereum.

 Comparing Wei & Ether:

 The fundamental blocks of programs composed for the Ethereum platform are called “smart contracts”.
 A triggering event is hit and the contract(program) is executed.

 A transaction in an Ethereum is considered as the data package which is signed and contains the information which is to be sent from an external block account to another account of any other block which is in a different network.